zvxr-tech/omnius/README.md

 ## Mechanics
-To accomplish this you need TODO things.
+To accomplish this you need three things.

 1) A way to declare watched memory objects and a language to express policy about them.